certtools/intelmq/intelmq/bots/experts/certbund_contact/README.md

   \set contact_email 'test@example.com'
   \set contact_comment 'Test comment on contact.'
   -- set the notification interval in seconds
+  -- an interval of -1 means no notifications will be generated
   \set notification_interval 0

 -- 2. Add new contact